 - Click the Selective startup option

-- Click to clear the Load startup items check box.
-(The Use Original Boot.inicheck box is grayed out)
+- Click to clear the Load startup items checkbox.
+(The Use Original Boot.inicheck box is greyed out)

 - Go to the Services tab

-- Check Office performance and then resume usual startup
+- Check Office performance and then resume the usual startup

 2. Repair PowerPoint

 - Do a quick repair first, and an online repair later